Which services are provided?

 Our prices are competitive, with the added bonus of our services being conveniently located on Salisbury University’s campus.
-For specific costs, please contact Copy Center at firstname.lastname@example.org or ext.
+For specific costs, please contact the Copy Center at firstname.lastname@example.org or ext.
 36180.

 How long does printing take?

 Several factors, including the complexity of the job, determine speed.
 Allow a minimum of five days for more complex jobs and three days for copies of documents.
-Rush orders will be expedited as possible.
+Rush orders will be expedited if possible.

 Is a sample of my job helpful?

 A sample will ensure accuracy, especially with specific logos, fonts and colors.